 - Now make the zuppa inglese in a bowl or into individual cups, by making layers of custard, savoiardi soaked in alchermes, chocolate custard and savoiardi again, until you end up with custard.

-- Sprinkle the surface with chopped dark chocolate and let it sit in the fridge for a few hours.
+- Sprinkle the surface with cocoa powder or chopped darl chocolate and let it sit in the fridge for a few hours.
 Take it off ten minutes before eating and enjoy with a spoon wrapped in a blanket on your couch.

 Not to lose a single post by the Italian Table talk girls, these are our Social Accounts: